Imhotep (The Mummy)

-Imhotep is the main antagonist of the 1932 film The Mummy.
-He is also the main antagonist in the 1999 remake and its 2001 sequel The Mummy Returns.
-Sofia Boutella plays a female version of this character named Ahmanet in the 2017 reboot.
-Imhotep is named after the historical figure Imhotep, a noted polymath and counselor to the Pharaoh Djoser in the 27th century BC, and is commonly misinterpreted as a portrayal of the historical figure.
+Imhotep is the main antagonist of the 1932 film The Mummy, its loose 1999 remake, and the remake's 2001 sequel The Mummy Returns.
+Sofia Boutella plays a female version of the character named Ahmanet in the 2017 reboot.
+The character is named after the historical figure Imhotep, a noted polymath and counselor to the Pharaoh Djoser in the 27th century BC.